stake-house/eth-wizard/README.md

 * Minimal
 * Mostly automated
 * For Ubuntu 20.04 using Lighthouse and Geth
+* For Windows 10 using Teku and Geth
 * No prerequisite needed
 * Internally simple to read, understand and modify
 * Interruptible and resumable